-There are airports in some of the region’s larger centres of Halifax, Moncton, Saint John and Fredericton, but if you plan to visit Quebec or Ontario beforehand, there are a number of flights to Toronto in Canada.
+There are airports in some of the region’s larger centres of Halifax, Moncton, St. John’s and Fredericton, but if you plan to visit Quebec or Ontario beforehand, there are a number of flights to Toronto in Canada.
 Pick up your Canada rental car at the airport and take the scenic route to your adventure in the Maritimes.

 Boasting long golden beaches, pretty fishing villages and historical lighthouses, the coastal landscape offers unrivalled seaside nostalgia.
 Vibrant cities such as Halifax and Saint John, with their many attractions and distinguished seafood restaurants, mean that there’s plenty to see and do if you plan to stay a little longer.
 Once you experience Acadian Canada first hand, trust us, you may never want to leave!